Our Lady of La Naval de Manila: History

-In 1593, the new Spanish governor-general, Don Luis Pérez Dasmariñas, commissioned a statue of Our Lady of the Rosary for public veneration in memory of his recently deceased father.
-Under the direction of Captain Hernando de los Rios Coronel, the sculpture was made by an anonymous Chinese immigrant, who later converted to Christianity; this is the commonly cited reason for the statue's Asian features.
-The statue was later given to the Dominican friars, who installed it at the Santo Domingo Church.
+In 1593, the new Governor-General, Don Luis Pérez Dasmariñas, commissioned a statue of Our Lady of the Rosary for public veneration in memory of his recently deceased father.
+Under the direction of Captain Hernándo de los Ríos Coronel, the sculpture was made by an anonymous Chinese immigrant who later converted to Christianity; this is the commonly cited reason for the statue's East Asian facial features.
+The statue was later given to the Dominican friars, who enshrined inside Santo Domingo Church.

 In 1646, naval forces of the Dutch Republic made several repeated attempts to conquer the Philippines in a bid to control trade in Asia.
 The combined Spanish and Filipino forces who fought were said to have requested the intercession of the Virgin through the statue prior to battle.
 They were urged to place themselves under the protection of Our Lady of the Rosary and to pray the rosary repeatedly.
 They went on to rebuff the continued attacks by the superior Dutch fleet, engaging in five major battles at sea and losing only fifteen members of the Spanish Navy.
 After the Dutch retreat, in fulfillment of their vow, the survivors walked barefoot to the shrine in gratitude to the Virgin.

 Later, on 9 April 1662, the cathedral chapter of the Archdiocese of Manila declared the naval victory a miraculous event owed to the intercession of the Virgin Mary, declaring:

 Granted by the Sovereign Lord through the intercession of the Most Holy Virgin and devotion to her Rosary, that the miracles be celebrated, preached and held in festivities and to be recounted amongst the miracles wrought by the Lady of the Rosary for the greater devotion of the faithful to Our Most Blessed Virgin Mary and Her Holy Rosary.

-Pope Pius X authorized granting the statue a canonical crown in 1906, which was bestowed by the apostolic delegate to the Philippines, The Most Rev. Ambrose Agius, O.S.B.
-During the Japanese bombardment in 1942, fearing that the statue would be destroyed, church authorities hid the statue at the University of Santo Tomas until 1946, the 300th anniversary of the battles.
+Pope Pius X authorized granting the statue a canonical crown in 1906, which was bestowed by the apostolic delegate to the Philippines, Ambrose Agius, OSB During the Japanese bombardment in 1942, fearing that the statue would be destroyed, church authorities hid the statue at the University of Santo Tomas until 1946, the 300th anniversary of the battles.

-The image was transferred in October 1954 to a new shrine built to house it inside the new Santo Domingo Church in Quezon City–the sixth Santo Domingo Church since its erection in the late sixteenth century in Intramuros.
-For this journey, devotees constructed a boat-shaped carriage (Carroza Triunfal) to carry the image to its new home, which was declared her National Shrine by the Catholic Bishops Conference of the Philippines.
+The image was translated in October 1954 to a new shrine built to house it inside the new Santo Domingo Church in Quezon City–the sixth such building since it was first erected in the late sixteenth century in Intramuros.
+For the 8.6 km-procession, devotees constructed a boat-shaped carriage with angels (Carroza Triunfal) to bring the image to its new home, which was declared her National Shrine by the Catholic Bishops Conference of the Philippines.

-In October 1973, La Naval was formally declared the patroness of Quezon City, at that time the national capital.
+In October 1973, the Virgin of La Naval was formally declared the patroness of Quezon City, at that time the national capital.
 Filipino Archbishop Mariano Gaviola declared her patroness of the Philippine Navy in 1975, a patronage invoked until this day.